Skewed Distribution (Asymmetric Distribution): Definition, Examples

 Skewed Right / Positive Skew

-A right skewed distribution is sometimes called a positive skew distribution.
+A distribution with a right skew is sometimes called a positive skew distribution.
 That’s because the tail is longer on the positive direction of the number line.

 Right Skewed Histogram